Sustainability Extends To Your Wine Brand’s Packaging. Here’s How.

 Adopting sustainable business practices is a top priority for any business whose entire product is at the mercy of climate change.
 While it may be obvious to implement environmentally friendly changes in the vineyard, sustainability doesn’t end there.

 Starting with your wine brand’s overall packaging design, you can.
 The Sustainable Packaging Coalition reports, 70% of a product’s environmental impact comes from its design.
-That means you can lower your brand’s carbon footprint simply by reconsidering aspects of your packaging design.
+Thankfully in the wine industry, we are trending better than that overall industry average but it means you can lower your brand’s carbon footprint simply by reconsidering aspects of your packaging design.

 You don’t have to make sweeping changes overnight.
 Instead, there are many small ways you can start making changes that add up quickly.
 Along the way, you’ll find you can make your team more efficient and tighten relationships with your customers.